Iconic manuscripts are among the greatest treasures of the National Library of Scotland.

 Finding archive and manuscript material

-You can search for material using our Manuscript catalogues and guides page and Library Search.
+You can search for material using our Manuscript catalogues and guides page and our main catalogue.

 View digitised items from the archives and manuscripts collections in the Library's Digital Gallery.